Learn how to decorate your small patio on a budget!

 If you’re anything like me, you weigh many factors when choosing a place to live.
 Location, cost, style, size, storage, and more … there are so many considerations.

 I wasn’t excited to move last summer at all (we had just moved into our Dallas loft a year before), but one thing sold me on our new place right away.
 It had all the necessities we were looking for, but most importantly, it had an outdoor space!

 The last time I had a patio was when I lived in Chicago … over 10 years ago.
 Although I love living in the city, I’ve been seriously coveting an outdoor space for years now.
 There’s nothing quite like relaxing on a deck or patio after a long day, right?

 How to Decorate a Small Patio on a Budget

 Although I purchased a bistro dining set shortly after we moved in, it took me about a year to finishing decorating my small patio.
 And I did it on the cheap.

 I didn’t want to spend a ton of money on my apartment patio, because I know that I’ll be moving eventually.
 Although hopefully not for a few years!
 I did want to make the most out of the space though, and I have some great money-saving tips that I can’t wait to share with you.

-If you’re looking for patio ideas on a budget or small balcony ideas, then this post is for you!
+If you’re looking for small patio ideas on a budget or small balcony ideas, then this post is for you!
 Keep reading for lots of tips to help you decorate your own small patio.